MicrosoftDocs/sdk-api/sdk-api-src/content/memoryapi/nf-memoryapi-mapviewoffile.md

 ### -param dwFileOffsetLow [in]

 A low-order <b>DWORD</b> of the file offset where the view is to begin.
 The combination
        of the high and low offsets must specify an offset within the file mapping.
-They must also match the  memory allocation granularity of the system.
-That is, the offset must be a multiple of the allocation granularity.
-To obtain the memory allocation granularity of the system, use the
+They must also match the virtual memory allocation granularity of the system.
+That is, the offset must be a multiple of the VirtualAlloc allocation granularity.
+To obtain the VirtualAlloc memory allocation granularity of the system, use the
        <a href="/windows/desktop/api/sysinfoapi/nf-sysinfoapi-getsysteminfo">GetSystemInfo</a> function, which fills in the members of
        a <a href="/windows/desktop/api/sysinfoapi/ns-sysinfoapi-system_info">SYSTEM_INFO</a> structure.